Previous: Option file format, Up: Options

 for the option.
 If the option is attached to `target_flags',

-the script will set the macro MASK_
+the script will set the macro MASK_name to the appropriate

 bitmask.
-It will also declare a TARGET_
+It will also declare a TARGET_name macro that has

 the value 1 when the option is active and 0 otherwise.
 If you use Var